oblik/grow-iq/README.md

 **Revolutionizing Agriculture with Blockchain Technology and AI**

 GrowIQ DeFi is an innovative decentralized finance platform that bridges traditional agriculture with blockchain technology.
-Users can invest in real farming operations, track crop growth through IoT sensors, and earn yields based on actual harvest outcomes.
+Built on OneChain (SUI-based blockchain) for fast, low-cost transactions, users can invest in real farming operations, track crop growth through IoT sensors, and earn yields based on actual harvest outcomes.

 ## Project Demo